SEGNO: Generalizing Equivariant Graph Neural Networks with Physical Inductive Biases: Implementation details

-\paragraph{Hyper-parameter} For GNN, GDE, EGNN, GMN, and SEGNN, we empirically find that the following hyper-parameters generally work well, and use them across most experimental evaluations: Adam optimizer with learning rate 0.0005, hidden dim 64, weight decay $1\times 10^{-10}$ and the layer number 4.
-We set the layer number of PINGO to 8.
-For N-body systems, the representation degrees of SE(3)-transformer and TFN are set to 3 and 2 respectively.
-For CMU Motion Capture, all models are trained 3000 epochs using 100 batch size.
-The representation degrees of SE(3)-transformer and TFN are set to 3 and their learning rate is 0.001 with weight decay $1\times 10^{-8}$.
-The hyper-parameters of other models are the same as N-body systems.
+\paragraph{Hyperparameter} We empirically find that the following hyperparameters generally work well, and use them across most experimental evaluations: Adam optimizer with learning rate 0.001, the number of epochs 500, hidden dim 64, weight decay $1\times 10^{-12}$, and layer number 4.
+We set the iteration time of SEGNO to 8.
+The representation degrees of SE(3)-transformer and TFN are set to 3 and 2.
+The number of training, validation, and testing sets are 3000, 2000, and 2000, respectively.

-\paragraph{Long-term simulation} When using rollout to make long-term predictions, dynamic models have to iteratively update the position and velocity.
-At the time $t_{k}$, if the model jointly outputs the position and velocity, including EGNN, GMN, and PINGO, we use them as the input of prediction at the next timestep.
-Otherwise, if the model only outputs the position, including GNN, GDE, and SEGNN, we use $\frac{\bm{q}_{\theta}^{(t_k)} - \bm{q}_{\theta}^{(t_{k-1})}}{t_k - t_{k-1}}$ as the velocity input of the prediction at the next timestep.